Put a Face to the Name, Adding a Photo to Your Resume

 Look your best

 Put on some professional clothes, and do your hair and makeup (ladies) as if you’re going out to a nice dinner.
 Feel free to use editing software, such as Fotor’s photo retouching tool, to touch up the photo a little bit.
 You can even out your skin tone, add some brightness to your eyes, or reduce wrinkles.
-You don’t want to airbrush yourself to the point of unrecognizable, but a little touchup never hurt anybody.
+You don’t want to airbrush yourself to the point of unrecognizable, but a little touchup never hurts anybody.

 Check our video tutorial to learn more tricks about editing your resume photo.